-In the case of the Valencian Community region, the change in the mean daily precipitation for the future periods is lower (Fig. 7b).
-However, apart from one case which is non-significant (3 °C; Model 5: MPI-ESM-LR-CCLM4-8-17), all the models and periods show an increase in the mean precipitation of the basin when the events with daily precipitation exceeding the 40 mm are taken into account.
+In the case of the Valencian Community region, the change in the mean daily precipitation for the future periods is lower (Figure 7, right panel).
+However, apart from one case which is non-significant (3 °C, Model 5: MPI-ESM-LR-CCLM4-8-17), all the models and periods show an increase of the mean precipitation of the basin when the events with daily precipitation exceeding the 40 mm are taken into account.
 In this case, there is no clear pattern of larger increases in extreme precipitation with higher warming levels.

-The greater positive changes in precipitation values in the case of Catalonia were expected if we take into account the results shown in Fig. 6.
-The east of the Iberian Peninsula (where the Valencian Community is placed) presents a greater decrease in both annual precipitation and in the number of days with daily precipitation higher than 40 mm in comparison to the north-eastern part (Catalonia).
+The greater positive changes in precipitation values in the case of Catalonia was expected if we take into account the results showed shown in Figure 6.
+The east of the Iberian Peninsula (where the Valencian Community is placed) presents a greater decrease in both annual precipitation and in the number of days with daily precipitation higher than 40 mm in comparison to the north-east part (Catalonia).
 Nevertheless, from these results we can conclude that heavy daily precipitation is likely to increase with global warming in both regions of study.